spreadmonitor/.github/CONTRIBUTING.md

 ### Issue life-cycle

-To be written: how we assign labels to issues and some graph propably
+To be written: how we assign labels to issues and some graph probably

 ### Labelling issues

 We use a well-defined list of labels to organize the issues opened.
-Labels are grouped into different categories (identified by their prefix, eg: `status:`).
+Labels are grouped into different categories identified by their prefix.
 Below you can find the detailed list of labels we use for issue management and their purpose.

 #### Type labels